This text is translated into Russian by google automatic human level neural machine.

 The narrow industry issues described above are far from the only brake on the export of non-primary goods.
 The lack of cargo and passenger checkpoints at the Russian-Chinese border seriously hampers foreign economic activity.

 A striking example is the passage on the Big Ussuri Island, on which bridges from the Russian and Chinese sides have already been built.
 The Russian side diligently ignores the proposal of the People's Republic of China to make the transition cargo-passenger.
 We are ready only for the passenger border crossing: allegedly, if we open the gate for cargo, we will be overwhelmed with cheap products, and our own production will die.

 In fact, Russian entrepreneurs are shouting - we need a passenger-and-freight crossing.
 Deputy Chairman of the Far Eastern Association of Industrialists and Entrepreneurs Yevgenia Ohota, on behalf of the entire small business, said: switching to Bolshoy Ussuriisk will make it possible to trade for export and reduce logistics costs.
 Especially it concerns finished fish, confectionery products, heat-insulating and building materials.

-Of course, one can say that all these particulars, but without solving specific issues of exporters and manufacturers, the structure of Far Eastern exports will not change in the direction of the growth of non-commodity, non-energy goods.
-And most importantly, numerous enterprises and entire industries that are seen as the main market for the Asia-Pacific countries and other foreign countries will not receive development.
+Of course, we can say that all these are particulars, but without addressing specific issues of exporters and manufacturers, the structure of Far Eastern exports will not change towards the growth of non-raw materials, non-energy goods.
+And most importantly, numerous enterprises and entire industries, which the Asia-Pacific countries and other foreign countries see as the main sales market, will not develop.
 And this already contradicts the main national idea - the accelerated development of the Far East.